YogeshSinghChilwal/Focus-Object-Detection-in-Video-Interviews/README.md

 # Tutedude SDE Assignment
-## Project Title: Focus & Object Detection in Video Interviews
+## Project Title: Focus & Object Detection in

+## Frontend Installation

+For instructions on setting up and running the frontend, please see the [frontend README](./focus-guard-proctoring-frontend/README.md).